Andrei57583/Script-For-Honor/README.md

 # Script-For-Honor
-Acest script a fost făcut strict pentru un proiect personal și l-am folosit numai împotriva bot-ului din Practice Mode!!!

-DirectInputs.py - este luat de pe net și folosit de scriptul Interactiune.py pentru comenzile de la tastatură/mouseș Interacțiune.py - conține metode pentru câteva dintre acțiunile de bază: Attack, Guard, Parryș ScriptForHonor.py - este fisierul principal.
-Folosește vederea artificială pentru detectarea indicatorilor de gardă și atac al adversarului și scripturile mai sus menționate pentru a interacționa cu acesta.
-Încă este în lucru deoarece am întâmpinat probleme la rețeaua neuronală.
+This script was made strictly for a personal project, and I only used it against the bot in Practice Mode!!!

+DirectInputs.py - is taken from the internet and used by the Interactiune.py script for keyboard/mouse commands.
+Interactiune.py - contains methods for some basic actions: Attack, Guard, Parry.
+ScriptForHonor.py - is the main file.
+It uses computer vision for detecting the opponent's guard and attack indicators, and the aforementioned scripts to interact with it.
+It is still a work in progress as I encountered issues with the neural network.